ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Before calling `Listen`, the caller must have initialized the Preconnection during the pre-establishment phase with a Local Endpoint specifier, as well as all properties necessary for Protocol Stack selection.
-A Remote Endpoint may optionally be specified, to constrain what Connections are accepted.
+A Remote Endpoint can optionally be specified, to constrain what Connections are accepted.

 The `Listen` action returns a Listener object.
 Once `Listen` has been called, any changes to the Preconnection MUST NOT have any effect on the Listener.
 The